Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 • Roof, walls and floors — can they be insulated sensitively?

-• Windows and doors — do they need upgrading or draught-proofing?
+• Windows and doors — upgrade or draught-proof?

 • Ventilation — how will fresh air and moisture be managed?